-This new round of awards demonstrates the Schlumberger Foundation's long-term commitment towards building a community of highly qualified role models who can help narrow the gender gap in STEM disciplines by inspiring more women to study science.
-Fellowships are awarded based upon an applicant's academic ability, leadership qualities and engagement in STEM outreach activities in under-served
+This new round of awards demonstrates the Schlumberger Foundation's long-term commitment towards building a community of highly qualified role models who can help narrow the gender gap in STEM disciplines by inspiring more women to study in STEM.
+Fellowships are awarded based upon an applicant's academic ability, leadership qualities and engagement in STEM outreach activities in under-served communities in their countries of origin.
+With support from the Schlumberger Foundation, Fellows have achieved academic excellence throughout their studies, often despite considerable cultural, geopolitical, environmental, or economic challenges.